 Tips for Installing and Maintaining CO Detectors

-Anyone can install plug-in CO detectors; you simply put in a fresh battery and plug in the unit into any outlet that is not covered by furniture, drapes, or other obstructions.
+Anyone can install plug-in CO detectors; you simply put in a fresh battery and plug the unit into any outlet that is not covered by furniture, drapes, or other obstructions.
 Homeowners with electrical experience can easily install hard-wired detectors; otherwise, an electrician is the best pro for the job.

 Always follow the manufacturer's installation requirements and recommendations.
 Some CO detectors work best at levels below 5 feet above the floor; others (such as combination units) must be installed on or near the ceiling.
 In addition, there are a few general locations to avoid: